dioptra-ai/frontend/docs/active-learning.md

 - Outlier detection

 In certain cases, edge cases can be zeroed downt to by filtering down to a small subset of data that looks similar and looking for outliers in this space.
-We implement an outlier detection sampling technique based on Local Outlier Factor
+We implement an outlier detection sampling technique based on Local Outlier Factor.

 ```python
 ## Ingestion field requirements